JuliaImages/QRCoders.jl/README.md

 ### Error Correction Level

-QR Codes and be encoded with four error correction levels `Low`, `Medium`, `Quartile` and `High`.
+QR Codes can be encoded with four error correction levels `Low`, `Medium`, `Quartile` and `High`.
 Error correction can restore missing data from the QR code.

 * `Low` can restore up to 7% of missing codewords.
 * `Medium` can restore up to 15% of missing codewords.